Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ProGet let's you set up private repositories for your internal R packages that will allow you to publish. store and share them within your organization.

 This guide will walk you through the process of setting up a CRAN ["Feed"](/docs/proget/feeds/feed-overview) in ProGet as a private, custom repository.
-We'll also cover how to create, upload, and install packages from this repository.
+We'll also cover how to build, upload, and install packages from this repository.

 ## Step 1: Create and Name a CRAN Feed